SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-components.md

 ## Sumo Logic Collectors and Sources

-Sumo Logic [Installed Collectors] (../../03Send-Data/Installed-Collectors.md) receive data from one or more [Sources] (../../03Send-Data/Sources/01Sources-for-Installed-Collectors.md).
+Sumo Logic [Installed Collectors](/docs/send-data/sources/sources-installed-collectors) receive data from one or more [Sources](/docs/send-data/sources).

 Collectors collect raw log data, compress it, encrypt it, and send it to the Sumo Cloud, in real time.
 A single Sumo Logic Collector can collect up to 15,000 events per second or more and has fault tolerance during network or service outages.
-If you'd like to collect non-traditional machine data, a [Script Source] (../../03Send-Data/Sources/01Sources-for-Installed-Collectors/Script-Source.md) or [Script Action] (../../03Send-Data/Sources/01Sources-for-Installed-Collectors/Script-Action.md) provide a great deal of flexibility to collect files.
+If you'd like to collect non-traditional machine data, a [Script Source](/docs/send-data/sources/sources-installed-collectors/script-source) or [Script Action](../send-data/sources/sources-installed-collectors/script-action.md) provide a great deal of flexibility to collect files.

 For system requirement details, see [Installed Collector Requirements](system-requirements.md).

-Sumo Logic [Hosted Collectors] (../../03Send-Data/Hosted-Collectors.md) are hosted in the Sumo Cloud and receive data from one or more [Sources] (../../03Send-Data/Sources/02Sources-for-Hosted-Collectors.md).
+Sumo Logic [Hosted Collectors](../send-data/hosted-collectors.md) are hosted in the Sumo Cloud and receive data from one or more [Sources](/docs/send-data/sources)).
 You can configure it to collect data from various cloud services like Amazon Web Services, Google Cloud Platform, G Suite, and Microsoft Office 365.
-It offers [Cloud Syslog Sources] (../../03Send-Data/Sources/02Sources-for-Hosted-Collectors/Cloud-Syslog-Source.md) to receive syslog data and [HTTP Sources] (../../03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source.md) to receive logs and metrics.
+It offers [Cloud Syslog Sources](/docs/send-data/sources/sources-hosted-collectors/cloud-syslog-source) to receive syslog data and [HTTP Sources](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source) to receive logs and metrics.

 ## Sumo Logic Cloud